© 88and84 | Dreamstime

 There was a period of time in my life where I listened to the same CD every night as I fell asleep.
 The gentle songs immediately soothed me into a relaxed state, helping me to fall asleep faster.
 When I am having trouble sleeping or am in an unfamiliar environment, music helps calm my body and my mind, and it drowns out noises that might otherwise keep me up.

 Now scientists have discovered that my strategy works for many other people too.
-So how does music help you sleep?
+So how does music help you sleep, and what is the best music to help you sleep?

 Are you tired of missing out on a good night's sleep?
 Does your partner's snoring disrupt your rest?
 Do you battle insomnia every night?